 In fact, if players killed intelligent monsters, the monsters learned from that experience.
 When players returned, they could expect traps and defenses to be built up to repel them.
 One wondered whose side Gygax was on.

-There was also a vast wilderness with a mad hermit, spider lairs, and vicious lizardmen.
+There were more creatures than you could shake a 10 foot pole at.
+It was a vast wilderness with a mad hermit, spider lairs, and vicious lizardmen.
 When there wasn’t something deadly marked on the map, Gygax reminded us that “most features are unnamed, so you can name them as suits your campaign.”

 That was just the outdoors.
-Remember, the main feature of KotB was the Caves of Chaos, a sprawling dungeon crawl that came to typify so much of what we all love about D&D. Sure, dungeons have changed dramatically in the history of D&D, but Keep was one of the modules upon which decades of D&D history stands.
+Remember, the main feature of Keep on the Borderlands (KotB) was the Caves of Chaos, a sprawling dungeon crawl that came to typify so much of what we all love about D&D. Sure, dungeons have changed dramatically in the history of D&D, but Keep was one of the modules upon which decades of D&D history stands.

 Inside the Caves of Chaos, there was an abundance of magical items for players to find, which undoubtedly delighted the players.
 Unfortunately, their outlook probably changed when they realized a goodly number of the items were actually cursed items.